Tatua Dairy Company

 The Tatua Co-operative Dairy Company Ltd, trading as Tatua, is an independent co-operative dairy company in the Matamata-Piako District of the Waikato Region, in the North Island of New Zealand.
 It is located in the rural locality of Tatuanui, approximately 8 kilometres east of Morrinsville.
-The co-operative is owned by 106 shareholder farms, all located within a 12 kilometre radius of the processing factory.
+The co-operative is owned by 101 shareholder farms, all located within a 12 kilometre radius of the processing factory.

 Independence

 The co-operative has maintained a strong independent history within the New Zealand dairy industry.
-In the 2001 mega-merger for the New Zealand dairy industry - which formed Fonterra - Tatua shareholders decided to remain independent.
+In the 2001 mega-merger for the New Zealand dairy industry – which formed Fonterra – Tatua shareholders decided to remain independent.
 Given that New Zealand had over 500 dairy co-operatives in the 1930s, Tatua is unique in that it is the only New Zealand dairy co-operative remaining that has never been part of any merger throughout its history.

-Performance

-Tatua often records the highest payout for milksolids to the farmer shareholders in New Zealand.
-While the high level of payout is partly due to a small catchment area (which reduces processing costs), the excellent financial performance of Tatua is increasingly attributed to focusing on value-added milk products rather than traditional, mass-produced, commodity-based milk products such as milk powder, butter and cheese.